-Good singers come in many different forms.
+What is referred to as a good singer can come in many different forms.
 You can be a good singer in church, a good singer as a pop superstar, a good singer as a session vocalist, or even just a really good shower singer.

 Being a good singer is simply about your vocal talents.
-While the concept is simple, the process that needs to happen in order for one to become a good singer is quite challenging, since there are several factors involved.
+While the concept is simple, the process that needs to happen for one to become a good singer is quite challenging since there are several factors involved.

 Are you a good singer?
 Am I a good singer?
 Is it all way too subjective for anyone to really be able to 100% tell for sure?
-Surprisingly, all good singers follow a similar path and master the 4 qualities of good singing I will mention below.
+Surprisingly, all good singers follow a similar path and master the four qualities of good singing I will mention below.

-This is a quality that a surprisingly huge amount of people in the world have.
+This is a quality that a surprisingly huge number of people have.
 Have you ever been singing along to music with a large crowd and noticed that a lot of them sounded pretty good?